GO BACKFind out if your website is compliant

 The first thing to keep in mind is that an accessibility statement should be easy to find.

-Consider putting it on the footer.
-It should also appear on the footer of every page of the website.
+Consider putting it in the footer of your site, which appears on every page of your site.

 An accessibility statement is a sensitive document that should be on your website.
 While it may seem like a simple document, a few intricacies are involved, as discussed above.

 Additionally, your website should have an accessibility statement even if it’s not yet fully accessible.
-This way, you can show users that you have the intent to attain accessibility.
+This way, you can show users that you intend to become ADA compliant.

-If you don’t know where to start, statement generators can be a great help for you in generating this statement.
+If you don’t know where to start, statement generators can be a great help.

 Liked this article?
 Read more about accessibility below!